 Select a an exam type

-Our innovative, accelerated course is ideal if you already have a degree and are looking for a fast-track into the nursing profession.
-Exposing you to theory and practice, our Master’s programme will build on your prior life experience, graduate attributes and enable you to qualify as a Mental Health nurse in just two years.
+Our innovative, accelerated course is perfect for those with a prior degree seeking a fast-track into the nursing profession.
+Combining theory and practice, our Master’s programme builds on your existing life experience and graduate attributes, enabling you to qualify as a Mental Health Nurse in just two years.

 Students living in